JeroenBoersma/advent-of-code/README.md

 Annual Advent Calendar with code puzzels.

 ## Personal goals
-Try to get it right at the first attempt, so test =)
+Try to get it right at the first attempt! =)

+This is my personal archive of all my solved puzzles.

 ## Prequisities
 I try to solve the puzzles solely a the browser console.